openSUSE/news-o-o/_posts/2009-04-23-people-of-opensuse-jan-engelhardt.markdown

 * bad electric stability in certain apartment buildings
 * common thunderbolt hitpoint no more than 600m away.

-So no â€” nothing ain't interrupting my work no more.
+So no — nothing ain't interrupting my work no more.